BitcoinDesign/Guide/guide/contribute/illustration-guidelines.md

 `transaction-confirmation.png`

+## JPG, PNG or GIF?

-## JPG or PNG?
+For static images, use JPG or PNG.
 The two formats use different compression methods.
 PNG files are better for images with flat colors, while JPGs can compress photos and heavily textures visuals better.
 When in doubt, export both file types and see which one looks best at an acceptable file size.

+For short animations, use GIFs.
+Be aware that GIFs can easily bloat in file size and have limited color depth.

 ## Export images at the right sizes